rsdoiel/antenna/retro_computing.md

 date: 2024-12-10, from: Icon Bar, RISC OS News

-RISC OS Developments has sent out a press release announcing that in place of the Wakefield Show next year, they will be running a new RISC OS North event.
+Andrew Rawnsley has sent out a press release announcing that in place of the Wakefield Show next year, Andrew (along with Richard Brown) will be running a new RISC OS North event as a joint Orpheus and R-Comp project.

 <br>